MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 **Do** continue working in Egynte as usual!

-**Don't** start using Office 365 until you have been notified the final cutover is complete!
+**Don't** start using Microsoft 365 until you have been notified the final cutover is complete!

 **Don't** make any major changes to file or folder names!
-Your files and folders are continually copied from Egynte to Office 365, but changes to file names or folders can result in duplicated data.
+Your files and folders are continually copied from Egynte to Microsoft 365, but changes to file names or folders can result in duplicated data.

 ### Filenames

-Files and folders are automatically processed to ensure they are compatible with Office 365.
+Files and folders are automatically processed to ensure they are compatible with Microsoft 365.

 ### What happens to External Sharing links?